 Heritage Conservation and Social Engagement

-Edited by Renata F. Peters, Iris L. F. den Boer, Jessica J. Johnson, and Susanna Pancaldo
+Edited by Renata F. Peters, Iris L. F. den Boer, Jessica S. Johnson, and Susanna Pancaldo

-The chapters are structured around the themes of engagement and participation with an emphasis on the value of cross-disciplinary collaborations and the adoption of more encompassing approaches to conservation decision-making.
+The chapters are structured around the themes of engagement and participation, with an emphasis on the value of cross-disciplinary collaborations and the adoption of more encompassing approaches to conservation decision-making.
 The authors explore the complexities of these collaborations, which are often influenced by the colonial baggage of museums and whose effectiveness vary according to context, objectives, methods and resources available.
-Given the non-quantifiable and often uncontrollable nature of the variables involved, providing evidence for the beneficial impacts of engagement is not always a straightforward task.
+Given the variable nature of the factors involved, providing evidence for the beneficial impacts of engagement is not always a straightforward task.
 For a strong body of evidence to be formed, it is essential that conservators continue to create spaces to debate methods that may open new frontiers.

 Efforts to promote inclusion and engagement through museum collections and the broader heritage sector are becoming even more socially relevant, as in recent years we have observed a rise in intolerance towards minority groups in traditionally democratic societies.
-With dismay, we see an increasing number of people expressing backward sentiments in relation to inclusion, diversity and the most basic human rights.
-The heritage sector is responding strongly, however, as it has tools and ability to help fight prejudices that are invariably based on misinformation or manipulation of facts.
+The heritage sector is responding strongly, however, as it has the tools to help fight prejudices that are invariably based on misinformation or manipulation of facts.
 This book joins these efforts, in the knowledge that nothing can be done without dialogue and engagement.